Academic and Support Services

 Center for Academic Resources (CFAR)

 The Center for Academic Resources (CFAR) offers a holistic approach to our academic-related services for undergraduate students.
 Our dedicated team of professional educational counselors and student academic mentors are committed to enhancing students’ educational experience and academic success.
 We coach students on how to study smarter in their classes focusing on note taking and reading strategies, exam preparation and taking skills, approaches to problem-solving and language learning, organizational skills, time management, and ability to access and utilize online portals.
 Using an individualized approach, we bring our valuable academic experiences and specialized training to our student meetings.
-Our services are easy to access.
-Students can drop-in Monday through Thursday from 11 to 3 and meet with an academic mentor or educational counselor.
-Appointments are available Monday through Friday from 9 to 5 through https://unh.mywconline.com/.
+Services are easy to access through our drop-in hours, Monday through Thursday from 11am to 3pm at Smith Hall 206.
+Students meet with an educational counselor to create a plan of action and then weekly with a peer academic mentor.
 Study tools and STEM resources can also be found on our website.
-For more information call (603) 862-3698, e-mail cfar.sss@unh.edu or visit http://www.unh.edu/cfar
+For more information call (603) 862-3698, e-mail cfar.sss@unh.edu or visit the CFAR website.

 TRIO Scholars - Student Support Services (SSS)